Baby Driver: Filming

 Baby Driver was primarily filmed in downtown Atlanta, where location shots showcase local landmarks such as Peachtree Center (pictured in 2019).

 Los Angeles was to have been Baby Drivers original setting, but prohibitively expensive production costs made shooting there impractical.
 Instead, the studio toured cities that offered generous transferable tax credits for film production.
 These included Atlanta, which emerged as the frontrunner during preliminary scouting.
 Preserving the city's ethos was imperative for an authentic story, for Atlanta typically doubles for other global cities in blockbuster cinema.
 Wright spent about a week observing the cityscape to facilitate the necessary revisions to the script.
 He found Baby Drivers story better realized in Atlanta because of the city's renown as a logistics hub.
 Principal photography, which lasted four months from February to May 2016, took place mostly in the central business district.
 Location shots showcase many of Atlanta's landmarks (such as Peachtree Center), cultural institutions, and even local media.
 Elsewhere, filming occurred in Gainesville and rural Monroe County, Georgia.
 Although other suburban areas of Atlanta were scouted for main unit filming, Wright preferred the city's urbanity over the dense vegetation of the suburbs, which he considered an unsuitable backdrop for the film.
-Baby Driver contributed $30.1 million to the local economy through wages, transportation, and other expenditures.
+According to the Georgia Department of Economic Development's film production office, Baby Driver contributed $30.1 million to the local economy through wages, transportation, rental equipment, and other expenditures.

 Wright cited Vanishing Point (1971), American Graffiti (1973), The Driver (1978), Point Break (1991), Reservoir Dogs (1992), and Heat (1995), among others, as significant influences on the film's visual hallmarks and creative direction.
 To evoke their aesthetic, one of the production's main goals was to produce Baby Driver using practical filmmaking techniques.
 This meant planning meticulously coordinated stunts and choreography, and shooting as much of the film in-camera as possible, using visual effects only when necessary.
 Baby Driver was director of photography Bill Pope's third film with Wright, following Scott Pilgrim vs. the World and The World's End.
 Pope shot the project mostly on 35mm Kodak film stock, utilizing Panavision Panaflex Millennium XL2 cameras with G-Series, T-Series, and C-Series 2.39:1 anamorphic widescreen lenses.
 Occasionally, to capture more intense stunts, and to achieve unusual camera angles Wright demanded for certain scenes, the crew shot in Super 35 format with specialized cameras.
 Panavision's Atlanta offices assisted with the needs of the production when logistics management became challenging.
 The climactic scene in particular, staged in a parking garage at the Atlanta Falcons' training facility, which was available only at night, was difficult to shoot because of the darkness.
 The scene ended up being filmed digitally using the company's Arri Alexa camera system, which has greater exposure latitude.